 It costs approximately $1500 to set up household in the first month without housing assistance.
 Public housing lists are long, sometimes over six months, and many do not qualify.

 Lack of real alternatives for employment and financial assistance:

-Domestic violence is the number one cause of loss of employment to women in the United States.
+Domestic violence is the number one cause of loss of employment in the United States.